Preszler Injury Lawyers

 Table of Contents

 Many people choose to purchase private insurance policies that provide coverage for Long-Term disability (LTD) benefits.
 Others may have access to LTD benefits through their employer’s group insurance plan.
-In case they are unable to continue working because of a disabling medical condition, they might be eligible to collect monthly income replacement payments
+In case they are unable to continue working because of a disabling medical condition, they might be eligible to collect monthly income replacement payments.

 LTD benefits typically provide recipients with between 60-70% of their normal income when a chronic illness, physical injury, or severe mental health issue makes it impossible for them to carry out the tasks associated with their jobs.
-The eligibility requirements for LTD benefits differ between insurance policies.
-However, certain medical conditions that might entitle a policyholder to receive LTD benefits include:

 That said, certain insurance policies might also impose payment caps on the amount of benefits qualified policyholders are entitled to receive.
 Depending on the policyholder’s salary, the amount of benefits payment to which they may be entitled could be significantly lower than 60-70% of their usual wages.